Newton scores 22, leads Miami past Columbia 78-67

+Miami overcame a difficult challenge from an Ivy League opponent to close its nonconference schedule.

-Ja'Quan Newton scored 22 points as Miami defeated Columbia 78-67 on Wednesday night.
+Ja'Quan Newton scored 22 points as the Hurricanes defeated Columbia 78-67 on Wednesday night in a final tuneup for their Atlantic Coast Conference opener against North Carolina State on Saturday.

+"I think we were pretty focused on Columbia," Newton said.
+"I just think the time we had off led to this."

+Miami has played twice in the last 12 days while Columbia had been idle since Dec.
+11.

 The Hurricanes (10-2) built three 13-point leads but fought off repeated runs from the Lions.
 Columbia (4-6) got to within 51-49 on Luke Petrasek's jumper with 12:59 remaining in the second half.